ottyanna/traynim/README.md

 ### `renderer`

-To generate one image with default parameters (the default input file is ...) use
+To generate one image with default parameters (the default and example input file is [here](examples/example.txt)) use

 ```sh
 $ ./traynim renderer